uw-vortex/VORTEX-handbook/13-covid.md

 # COVID Lab Advisements

-# The Ontario government has imposed a lockdown from December 24, 2020 to January 21, 2020.
-No in-person lab work can be completed during this time.
+# The Ontario government has imposed a lockdown from December 24, 2020 to January 23, 2021.
+Current recommendations indicate we can continue safety-plan-approved lab activities that do not involve face-to-face human research.

 ## Required Training
 All lab members who will be working on campus are required to take the following course on LEARN: